dallaslu/dallas.lu/posts/(article)/(2024)/install-postal-on-ubuntu/item.en.md

 telnet <YOUR_VPS_IP> 25
 ```

-Fortunately, my usual [DMIT](https://www.dmit.io/aff.php?aff=6587) and ServerHub dedicated servers do not have port 25 restrictions.
-DMIT's lack of restrictions on port 25 is likely thanks to [Tao Shu](https://taoshu.in)[^dmit-25].
+Luckily, the ServerHub Dedicated Hosting I'm using doesn't have a port 25 restriction.
+At the same time, the [DMIT](https://www.dmit.io/aff.php?aff=6587) I'm using doesn't allow IPv4 outbound traffic on port 25.
+But it allows inbound traffic on port 25, which should probably be credited to [Tao Shu](https://taoshu.in) [^dmit-25].

 ## Install Postal